 Learn about the key design elements of a net zero water building, including:

-- Treating wastewater on-site and reuse or inject treated wastewater into the original water supply.
+- Treating wastewater on-site and reusing or injecting treated wastewater into the original water supply

 - Implementing green infrastructure by infiltrating stormwater to the original water supply.